P1-Project-Moveability-in-minefields/Project/README.md

 The scale of the bitmaps used in our program are scaled to 100x100, thus the only sensible size of the matrices is a 100.
 Write '100' as the program understands the matrices as quadratic.
+When making new bitmaps the settings should be 4 bits per pixel and uncompressed and then just paint a map in black/white.
 The program should still run given a matrix size of less than 100, as long as your start and end positions are within the valid borders of a reduced matrix size.
 The start and end positions can be chosen from the main.c file.

 ### Unused Code
 Within the different C files there exists code and